kiratubhi/pps-programs/Welcome file.md

 Enter a number:7
 The number is odd
 ```
-## 6:Write a program to show the size of int,float,char,double,long,short
+## 6:Write a program to show the size of int,float,char,double,long,short.
 ```
  // size of int, float, char, double, long, short
 #include<stdio.h>